- What is a B2B podcast?

 8. Find your B2B podcast audience

-In finding your podcast audience, you need to identify your ideal clients and partners.
+finding your podcast audience, you need to identify your ideal clients and

 Why?